What should you ask your cancer care team about breast cancer?

 - What kind of exercise should I do now?

 - What type of follow-up will I need after treatment?

-Be sure to write down any questions that occur to you that are not on this list.
+Be sure to write down any other questions you think of.
 For instance, you might want specific information about recovery times so that you can plan your work schedule.
-Or you may want to ask about second opinions.
-Taking another person and/or a tape recorder to the appointment can be helpful.
-Collecting copies of your medical records, pathology reports, and radiology reports may be useful in case you wish to seek a second opinion at a later time.
+Or you may want to ask about nearby or online support groups where you can talk with other women going through similar situations.

 Last Revised: 09/13/2016